Uzbek Soviet Socialist Republic

-The Uzbek Soviet Socialist Republic (/ʊzˈbɛkɪstæn, -stɑːn/, /ʊzˌbɛkɪˈstɑːn, ʌz-, -ˈstæn/), also known as Soviet Uzbekistan, the Uzbek SSR, UzSSR, UzbSSR, or simply Uzbekistan and rarely Uzbekia, was a union republic of the Soviet Union.
-It was governed by the Uzbek branch of the Soviet Communist Party, the legal political party, from 1925 until 1990.
+The Uzbek Soviet Socialist Republic (/ʊzˈbɛkɪstæn, -stɑːn/, /ʊzˌbɛkɪˈstɑːn, ʌz-, -ˈstæn/), also known as Soviet Uzbekistan, the Uzbek SSR, UzSSR, or simply Uzbekistan and rarely Uzbekia, was a union republic of the Soviet Union.
+It was governed by the Uzbek branch of the Communist Party of the Soviet Union, the legal political party, from 1925 until 1990.
 From 1990 to 1991, it was a sovereign part of the Soviet Union with its own legislation.

 Beginning 20 June 1990, the Uzbek SSR adopted the Declaration of State Sovereignty within its borders.
 Islam Karimov became the republic's inaugural president.

 On 31 August 1991, the Uzbek SSR was renamed the Republic of Uzbekistan and declared independence three months before the Soviet Union's dissolution on 26 December 1991.

 Uzbekistan was bordered by Kazakhstan to the north; Tajikistan to the southeast; Kirghizia to the northeast; Afghanistan to the south; and Turkmenistan to the southwest.

 Name

 The name, Uzbekistan, literally means "Home of the Free", taken from an amalgamation of uz (Turkic: "self"), bek (Turkic: "master"), and -stan (Persian: "land of").
 However, the official name of the republic was the Uzbek Soviet Socialist Republic as defined by its 1937 and 1978 Constitutions.